proycon/homepage/content/post/hanzigrid/index.md

 Chinese](https://www.hackingchinese.com/horizontal-vocabulary-learning/).

-To facilitate my learning, I've compiled a list of hanzi I wish to study (based on HSK mostly) and ordered them based on similarity, or my subjective notion of it.
+To facilitate my learning, I've compiled a list of hanzi I wish to study (based on HSK mostly) and ordered them based on similarity, or my own subjective notion of it.
 Then I wrote a little [software tool](https://github.com/proycon/hanzigrid) to generate what I call *hanzi grids*.
 A hanzi grid is a study grid or matrix of chinese characters along with (optionally) pinyin and/or words, often coloured according to tone.
-The tool I wrote enables anyone to generate hanzi grids in all kinds of sizes, also nice for printing on A1/A0 and hanging on your wall as a poster!
+The tool I wrote enables anyone to generate hanzi grids in all kinds of sizes, also nice for printing on A1/A0 paper and hanging on your wall as a poster and constant study reminder!

 The resulting hanzi grid using my confusible ordering looks as shown below.
 It contains all of HSK 1 to 3 and some characters from higher levels: